milancurcic/lunch-bytes/README.md

 ## Presenter Guidelines

-* The seminar should be 45 minutes or shorter.
-* Decide between show and tell vs. live code with teaching.
-The latter will consume a lot of time so make sure you account for that.
-* Welcome to ask @milancurcic or @raybellwaves for feedback before and/or after the seminar.
 * Any format welcome!
-Slides, live-code, whiteboard, or just your voice.
+Slides, live coding, whiteboard, or just your voice.
+* 45 minutes or shorter.
+* Feel free to ask us for feedback!

 ## Contributing